chuckyang123/tp/docs/UserGuide.md

 <box type="info" seamless>

+> [!NOTE]
+>
   **Notes about the command format:**<br>

   * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
     e.g. in `add_student n/NAME`, `NAME` is a parameter which can be used as `add_student n/John Doe`.

   * Items in square brackets are **optional**.<br>
     e.g `n/NAME [p/PHONE]` can be used as `n/John Doe p/87415612` or as `n/John Doe`.

   * Parameters can be in **any** order.<br>
     e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable. \
     But the index parameter must always come directly after the command word for commands that require an index.

   * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
     e.g. if the command specifies `help 123`, it will be interpreted as `help`.

   * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

   * A student is considered as duplicate if both their NUSNET ID or Telegram handle or Phone Number or Email is the same as another existing student in the SoCTAssist

 ## Parameter Constraints